Get started

 Idempotency

-Both APIs accept an Idempotency-Key header on state-changing POSTs (buying data, creating orders).
+The Data API accepts an Idempotency-Key header on every state-changing POST.
 Retry with the same key and you get back the original response — no double-debit, no duplicate work.

 -H "X-API-Key: $TOKEN" \